bobbyrne01/save-text-to-file-firefox/README.md

 - Add time to saved file name (disabled if 'saveMode' is 'Append')
 - Add date to the beginning of saved text
 - Add time to the beginning of saved text
-- Various date formats to choose from
+- Various date formats to choose from (.txt, .csv)
 - Add a line separator to the file before saved text
 - Save current URL in file
 - Text encoded using UTF-8 (Unicode) so all international characters can be stored correctly